We get to interview the amazing Kenneth Anderson – professional character designer and illustrator based in the United Kingdom.

 We will pick his brain a bit about the way he makes art, what he thinks about art schools and some artsy tips along the way!

-If you don’t follow him on social media yet, feel free to check out his awesome stuff on Facebook, Tumblr, Twitter, or simply take a look at his Website.
+If you don’t follow him on social media yet, feel free to check out Kenneth Anderson Art Portfolios on Facebook, Tumblr, Twitter, or simply take a look at his Website.

 Anna: We are so glad you are here with us today!
 Tell us a little bit about yourself.